TomSB1423/Obsidian-Darkside20k/Projects/Darkside-20k/Measurements/PSD.md

 [Link 1](https://indico.in2p3.fr/event/10766/contributions/3106/attachments/2207/2728/DarkSide_LPNHE_November.pdf)

 There has been research into the medium used which effects the ability of PSD.
-PSD has been performed with plastics, however do not have the ability to distinguish neutron interaction from other collisions. [[Argon]] is then used as it has this ability. #question - <u>Though, not sure why this is?</u>
+PSD has been performed with plastics, however do not have the ability to distinguish neutron interaction from other collisions. [[Argon]] is then used as it has this ability.